Complex Word Order In Czech

 The most common joining words are:

-- a - and
+- a: and

-- ale - but
+- ale: but

-- nebo - or
+- nebo: or

 Each half makes sense alone.
 We're just linking them with "a".
+We use SVO word order in both sentences.
+Easy peasy.

 Dependent ClausesBack to top